ahmetb/kubectx/README.md

-  kubens                    : list the namespaces kubens <NAME>             : change the active namespace kubens -                  : switch to the previous namespace
+  kubens                    : list the namespaces kubens <NAME>             : change the active namespace kubens -                  : switch to the previous namespace kubens -c                 : print only the current namespace in the current context
 ```